Bruce Hemara

 Bruce Stephen Hemara (born 19 October 1957) is a former New Zealand rugby union player.
 A hooker, Hemara represented Manawatu at a provincial level, and was a member of the New Zealand national side, the All Blacks, for the team's 1985 tour of Argentina.
-He played three matches for the All Blacks but did appear in any tests.
+He played three matches for the All Blacks but did not appear in any tests.